Advantage Rent a Car: Sale and bankruptcy

 On August 26, 2012, Hertz announced that it had agreed to sell the US Advantage business to Franchise Services of North America and Macquarie Capital, as a divestiture to receive regulatory approval of Hertz's acquisition of Dollar Thrifty, announced at the same time, and to convert foreign Advantage-branded locations to a new Firefly Car Rental brand.
 On December 12, 2012, Advantage Rent A Car was acquired by a subsidiary of Macquarie Capital, which was to be merged with Franchise Services of North America, Inc. (TSXV:FSN) immediately after a shareholder vote scheduled for 1Q13.
 The merger received final TSX regulatory and shareholder approval on May 3, 2013.

 In April 2014, Advantage was acquired by its current owner, Catalyst Capital Group Inc., a Canadian investment firm based in Toronto.

-On May 26, 2020, the company announced filed for bankruptcy for a third time.
+On May 26, 2020, the company announced it had filed for bankruptcy for a third time.

 In June 2020, the intellectual property associated with Advantage Rent a Car and EZ Rent a Car, as well as its operating concessions in Atlanta, Charlotte, Dallas, Miami, Nashville, and Tampa were acquired by Orlando Rentco LLC.
 Sixt acquired ten other former airport locations, on July 1, 2020.

 In July 2025, it was reported that four out of the seven locations remaining had permanently closed, in Las Vegas, Orlando, Dallas and Denver.
 The company's corporate headquarters in Orlando closed shortly after.
 Several negative reviews left for the company's remaining locations state that the company is in the process of winding down all operations.